Wyko/essential_deathworlders/content/books/waters-babylon/3-mitzvah.md

 Daar stood, poleaxed, and reached up absently to feel his face where Gyotin had struck him.
-Abruptly, his face contorted, and he began keening in a truly *awful* howl that carried with it a sense of utter loss...loss of his people, his life before, his friends...
+Abruptly, his face contorted, and he began keening in a truly *awful* howl that carried with it a sense of utter loss... loss of his people, his life before, his friends...

-The Great Father pounced, scooped Gyotin up and...hugged, in desperation and pain.
+The Great Father pounced, scooped Gyotin up and... hugged, in desperation and pain.
 He squeezed so hard Gyotin felt something pop very painfully in his chest but that was of no concern at the moment.
 The Great Father needed this.
 He keened for a very long time into Gyotin's fur like a cub feeling his first true hurt.

-Abruptly, Gyotin felt another set of arms surround them, and another...and another.
+Abruptly, Gyotin felt another set of arms surround them, and another... and another.
 One Champion after another joined the standing hug-pile until they were all enfolded.
 They stood like that for several full minutes as Daar sobbed.